 Milkweed was not observed during the ecology surveys.
 The development of the ECGR Project will not cause loss of foraging habitat.
 Conversely, it is more likely that the ECGR Project will create additional foraging habitat in the long-term due to the cyclical nature maintenance of the proposed transmission in ROWs.
 The three- (3) and seven- (7) year cyclical nature of transmission line ROW maintenance prevents growth of woody vegetation and provides an herbaceous environment suitable for local wildlife including pollinators.
-Therefore, no effect to the Monarch butterfly is anticipated.
+Therefore, the ECGR Project is "not likely to jeopardized" the Monarch butterfly.
+The Monarch butterfly is addressed in the Biological Assessment (BA) (see Appendix F-1 -Biological Assessment; primarily developed to address the Tricolored bat).